-Successful people keep a journal and answer a few simple daily questions like what they feel grateful for, linked to a huge increase in overall happiness.
-Several people in this book point out how fleeting thoughts and even memories can be.
-And so writing more ideas and experiences down is helpful.
+Successful people keep a journal and answer a few simple daily questions, like what they feel grateful for, which is linked to a huge increase in overall happiness.
+Several people in this book point out how fleeting thoughts and memories can be.
+So writing more ideas and experiences down is helpful.

 We all have dozens of pain points that many people can relate to.
-So talking or writing about those and how you’ve tried to overcome them is a good way to connect with people.
-Tim Ferriss says that many of his best content and most famous works have come from things where he was a bit embarrassed or uncomfortable talking about them.
+So talking or writing about those and how you’ve tried to overcome them is an excellent way to connect with people.
+Tim Ferriss says that many of his best content and most famous works have come from things that he was a bit embarrassed or uncomfortable talking about them.

 9. Learn from others